Keksuccino/docs_fancymenu/docs/rotating-elements.md

 # Rotating Elements

-Starting with FancyMenu v3.8.0, it is possible to rotate **most** elements!
+Most elements can be rotated.

-To rotate an element, select it in the layout editor and if you see a circle shape around the element, it should have a grabber attached to it that you can grab to rotate the element around its axis.
+Select an element in the layout editor.
+If rotation is supported, a circular guide and grabber appear around it.
+Drag the grabber to rotate the element.

 If there is no circle shape around the element, you can't rotate it.